Nations League on Sky: Wales, Republic of Ireland in action; Germany vs Spain

 How to watch: Live coverage starts at 7pm on Sky Sports Main Event; Kick-off 7.45pm.
 Follow updates on the Sky Sports website and app via the live match blog, as well as on Sky Sports News' Euro Goal Zone.

-Bulgaria vs Republic of Ireland - 7.45pm, live on Sky Sports Football
+Bulgaria vs Republic of Ireland - 7.45pm; live on Sky Sports Football from 7pm

 Stephen Kenny admits he has not had time to reflect upon the latest landmark in his career as he prepares to send the Republic of Ireland into battle for the first time.